AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 When it is ready, you will be prompted to create a username and password for the Linux account.
 These are separate from your Windows login; be sure to choose a good password and store it somewhere securely.
 Note that when you are entering the password (which you will do twice for confirmation), you will see no indication of your typing, just a blank line.
+_Your password is still being entered even though you don't see any symbols!_
+After you type your password (each time), hit Enter to proceed to the next step.

 <img src="screenshots/windows/ubuntu_password.png" alt="Ubuntu password prompt" width=500>